(1) Include the study of the assessment and method of reporting of sexual assault.icide Risk Assessment

 C. Drinking leads to neglect, willful cruelty or unjustified punishment (which by definition includes the endangerment of the child’s person or health) or the physical injury or death of a child.

-D. Refers to those situations of neglect where the child's health is endangered, including severe malnutrition.
+D. Refers to those situations where the child's health is endangered, including malnutrition.

 E. Kinship or relatives' homes, family foster homes, treatment foster homes, or group or residential care.